vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 ---
 layout: post
-name:  "Waku for All Decentralized Application and Infrastructure"
+name:  "Waku for All Decentralized Applications and Infrastructures"
-title:  "Waku for All Decentralized Application and Infrastructure"
+title:  "Waku for All Decentralized Applications and Infrastructures"
 date:   2022-11-09 00:00:00 +0000
 author: franck
 published: true